pocc/tshark.dev/content/analyze/add_context/_index.md

 ---

 All of these methods of adding context will only do so for the current session.
+This is *technically* not true for pcapng files, but this is going to stay here until I get a fixing PR.
 The file is not changed and others will need to readd the context with all files and commands that you used to see what you see.